SicVolo/hid-apple-4.1.2/README.md

 hid-apple
 ======================

-A Linux HID Apple driver fixed for the early 2015 Apple MacBook Pro 12,1, for Linux kernel 4.0.
+A Linux HID Apple driver fixed for the early 2015 Apple MacBook Pro 12,1, for Linux kernel 4.1.2.

 Enables the "fn" key that does not work on a bundled hid-apple driver, because it's not recognizing new USB driver.

-Hardcodes default Ubuntu 15.04 kernel parameters (DEBUG_FS=Y, HIDRAW=Y)
+Fixes the non-functioning touchpad right click and the multitouch.

-The fixed touchpad driver is here - https://github.com/SicVolo/bcm5974-4.00
+Hardcoded with the default Ubuntu 15.04 kernel parameters (DEBUG_FS=Y, HIDRAW=Y)

 Installation
 ---------------------